Tech Tips and Help for Staff

 In previous years, users might have installed a Chrome extension to support editing Office files in Drive.
 That extension interferes with better features now built into Docs, Sheets, and Slides.
 If you have difficulty editing Office files in Docs, Sheets, and Slides, you might have the old extension still installed.
 To remove it, go here and click Remove from Chrome.

-Most new staff laptops come with Apple's iLife products (Pages, Numbers, and Keynote) installed, and they can edit Office formats.
-However, we advise caution with using iLife tools: their native file formats do not sync well with Google Drive, and content saved in the native iLife format will not easily be accessible to users not working on a Mac.
+Although most new staff laptops come with Apple's iLife products (Pages, Numbers, and Keynote) that can edit Office formats, we advise caution with using iLife tools: their native file formats do not sync well with Google Drive, and content saved in the native iLife format will not easily be accessible to users not working on a Mac.

 I want to use a cool new website or add-on with my students.
 How do I get approval for that?